-Pre-Refunded Municipal Bonds
+Pre-Refunded Municipal Bond ETFs

 Pre-refunded bonds are those that have been called by the issuer and whose interest and principal payments are being made from the interest and principal payments from a U.S. Treasury security held by the original issuer.
 Pre-refunded bonds offer the credit quality of federal government securities with the tax advantages of municipal bonds.
 As a result, they are popular choice among conservative investors who are looking for a safe, short-term, and tax-free investment, although this is offset by lower yields.
 Learn more about pre-refunded municipal bonds.

 - Market Vectors Pre-Refunded Municipal Index ETF (PRB)